Report suspected varroa mite

 Make sure all your contact details are correct.

-Address your sample correctly and to the attention of 'Entomology'.
-An incorrect address will delay your sample.
+Address the package correctly and to the attention of 'Entomology'.
+An incorrect address will delay the receipt of your sample.

-Send your samples on Monday, Tuesday or Wednesday if possible.
-Samples that sit in transport over weekends can become degraded.
-If delivery delays occur, the specimen may not be in a condition to allow identification.
+Send your sample on a Monday, Tuesday or Wednesday and at least 3 days before any public holidays if possible.
+Samples that sit in transport over weekends or public holidays can become degraded.
+If delivery is delayed, the specimen may not be in a condition to allow identification.

 - delivered by courier (preferred option)